 Our Website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates (including, but not limited to, websites on which our service may be advertised).
 If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy notices and that we are not responsible or liable for these policies or for any personal data that may be collected through these websites or services, such as contact and location data.
 Please check these policies before you submit any personal data to these websites or use these services.

 You have the right to find out what information we hold about you.
-You can exercise that right by contacting us and we will send you any request for information in a suitable electronic form within 20 working days.
-To make a request for information please contact email@example.com and a member of our team will be in touch.
+You can exercise that right by contacting us and we will send you all data we hold about you inside of 20 working days.
+To make a request for information please visit our privacy portal.

 There will be no charge made for reasonable electronic access to your information, your right to rectification or for your right to be forgotten from our systems.